Man Reportedly Attacked For Leaking ‘Avengers: Endgame’ Spoilers

 While Avengers: Endgame might have officially released today, that doesn’t mean plenty of people haven’t already seen Marvel’s latest cinematic masterpiece.
 Understandably, the hype and anticipation for the latest MCU film are at an all-time high, and it seems one Hong Kong man may have gotten himself into trouble by trying to reveal crucial plot details and spoilers for other moviegoers.

 As reported by AsiaOne, an unnamed man was reportedly beaten up outside a movie theater in Hong Kong for allegedly trying to spoil plot details.
 The incident was said to have happened outside of a theater in Causeway Bay.
-The man in question apparently left the theater after having watched Avengers: Endgame for himself, and proceeded to loudly reveal important plot details and spoilers near the theater’s entrance.
+The man in question apparently left the theater after having watched Avengers: Endgame for himself and proceeded to loudly reveal important plot details and spoilers near the theater’s entrance.

 Unsurprisingly, moviegoers who were waiting to see Endgame for themselves were upset, and a few reportedly decided to teach the man a lesson.
 As AsiaOne notes, a photo of the attack (embedded below) has circulated around the web, with some seemingly fine with the way the man was treated.
 While some have questioned the authenticity of the original report (which was filed by Taiwanese outlet TVBS), others have chimed in, explaining that it did indeed happen and that they witnessed the beatdown themselves.